 They say beauty is only skin deep.
-This would be true, if perfect skin was all one needed to become an actress, a supermodel or to be called “beautiful.”
+This would be true, if perfect skin was all one needed to become an actress, a supermodel, or to be called “beautiful.”

-Instead, Tyra and Angelina, and their super-star cheekbones, attests to the fact that behind true beauty, there is perfect bone structure.
+Instead, Tyra and Angelina, and their super-star cheekbones, attest to the fact that behind true beauty, there is perfect bone structure.
 Perfect jawlines, high cheekbones and flawless teeth, are not shaped by the skin, but by what lies underneath – the bones.

 Bones not only define the shape of our faces, they provide the rest of our bodies with structure, act as reservoirs for minerals like calcium, and protect vital organs.
-It is a living tissue, which is why broken bones can heal, and braces can perfect our smiles.
+Bone is a living tissue, which is why broken bones can heal, and braces can perfect our smiles.

 Old bones are removed and new bones are produced continuously throughout our lives.
 Unfortunately, aging makes bone remodelling much less efficient, leading to osteoporosis.